NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

 Before loading the core dump file, I ran the DTrace script (the 4859 is the gdb process ID):

 	./debug_gdb.d -p 4859 > a.txt
-Then I loaded core dump file in gdb, and gdb outputs:
+Then I loaded core dump file in gdb, and gdb outputted:

     (gdb) core-file /var/core/core.a.4856.1403588180
 	warning: Couldn't find general-purpose registers in core file.